kotfic/i2b2_evaluation_scripts/README.md

 $> python evaluate.py cr -v system/ gold/

-*Advanced useage*

-Advanced Usage:
+_Advanced useage_

 Some additional functionality is made available for testing and error analysis.
 This functionality is provided AS IS with the hopes that it will be useful.
 It should be considered 'experimental' at best, may be bug prone and will not be explicitly supported, though, bug reports and pull requests